tqvinhcs/VideoTransformations/README.md

 # Video transformations for deep learning

-## Works with both image and feature map
+* Works with both image and feature map
+* Video input is simply a numpy array (no need of PIL).

 ## Prerequisites
 ```
 numpy >= 1.12